asohn/chktrig/.ai/context.md

 official ladder map) and diff against it byte-for-byte, rather than reason from format documentation or memory alone.
 That pattern is worth carrying into whatever's built next on top of this write path.

+## 2026-09-14 - GitHub-collaboration readiness audit and fixes

+User asked whether there were documentation/collaboration gaps before opening this up to other contributors on GitHub.
+There were several - all now closed:

+- **No `LICENSE` file.** User chose MIT; added with the git-derived copyright name (`Andrew Sohn`, from commit authorship).
+- **Stale README.** The intro and "Known limitations" section still described the write path as unconfirmed/aspirational - it's been game-verified since the Marine Walk arc above.
+Rewrote both, added a full "Writing a map" section documenting `chk_encode`/`units`/ `mpq_write`/`pkware_dcl` (every function name in it verified against the actual source via grep before writing it down - same standard as everywhere else in this repo), and added "Contributing"/"License" sections.
+- **Real `.gitignore` bug**: the exception line was `!marine_walk.scx`, but the file actually lives at `maps_generated/marine_walk.scx` - a bare filename pattern doesn't match a nested path, so the exception was silently doing nothing (the file happened to already be tracked from before the rule existed, which is why this went unnoticed).
+  Fixed to `!maps_generated/marine_walk.scx` and confirmed with `git check-ignore -v`.
+- **No test suite at all.** Every fix in the entire Marine Walk arc was verified ad hoc (one-off scripts, a real in-game load) with nothing left behind to catch a regression.
+Added `tests/` (pytest): round-trip coverage for `pkware_dcl`, `mpq_write`, `chk`/`chk_encode`, and `triggers`, plus an integration test that runs the actual `generate_marine_map.main()` end to end against a `tmp_path` and checks the output has every required section and a sensible trigger shape.
+41 passed, 1 xfailed (the documented incompressible-sector limitation, marked `strict=True` so it fails loudly if that gap is ever actually closed).
+This needed a small refactor to `generate_marine_map.py`: `main()` now takes an `out_path` parameter (defaulting to the real `OUT_PATH`) specifically so tests never risk overwriting the committed, known-working `marine_walk.scx` - verified the refactor changed nothing by diffing regenerated output against the pre-refactor file byte-for-byte (identical).
+  Added `requirements-dev.txt` (`requirements.txt` + `pytest`) since it
+  had only been `pip install`-ed ad hoc until now.
+- **`CONTRIBUTING.md`** written from scratch, translating `.clauderules`'s
+  "cite the source, never guess" standard for external contributors, plus setup/test-running instructions and the map-fixture policy below.
+- **User explicitly declined to add the `Elements RPG` map fixtures** to the public repo ("No, leave them out") despite them being the source of most of the protection/resync findings in `docs/chk_trigger_format.md` - they're someone else's map, not ours to redistribute.
+Added a note at the top of that doc making the non-inclusion explicit, so a reader isn't left assuming they can clone the repo and reproduce the byte offsets directly.
+- Also removed `_test_mpyq_open.scx`, a stray untracked scratch file left over in the repo root from ad hoc testing before `tests/` existed - the new `test_plain_mpyq_can_open_the_container` test covers the same check properly now, with automatic cleanup via `tmp_path`.

+Nothing from this pass has been committed yet - all still working-tree changes as of this entry.